Chapter 559 — Action to Determine Adverse Claims

 Unknown Defendants

-In a quiet title lawsuit, the property owner can include 'unknown defendants' -- people who might have a claim but whose …
+In a quiet title lawsuit, the plaintiff can name "unknown defendants," people who might claim an interest but whose …

 559.03